Lightprotocol/light-protocol/cli/README.md

   - `psp:build`: Update the configuration of the Merkle Tree NFTs, permissionless SPL tokens, and lock duration.
   - `psp:test`: Perform the PSP tests.

+## PSP Guide

+You can find a comprehensive tutorial for building a custom Private Solana Program here: https://docs.lightprotocol.com/getting-started/creating-a-custom-psp

 ## License